mono/cocos-sharp-samples/GoneBananas/Walkthrough.md

         }
     }

-#### Creating the Application

-Now that we have implemented the CCApplication, we can create an instance of it and call its Run method in the AppDelegate class as shown below:

-    [Register ("AppDelegate")]
-    public partial class AppDelegate : UIApplicationDelegate
-    {
-        GoneBananasGame game;

-        public override void FinishedLaunching (UIApplication app)
-        {
-            game = new GoneBananasGame();

-            game.Run();
-        }
-    }

 ### Creating the First Scene

-In the GoneBananasApplication class, we created an instance of the first scene to run using this line:
+In the GoneBananasApplicationDelegate class, we created an instance of the first scene to run using this line:

     CCScene scene = GameStartLayer.GameStartLayerScene(mainWindow);